ByteArena/docker-healthcheck-watcher/README.md

 ### Integrations

 At the moment only Slack is supported for alerting.
-The configuration is the following:
+The configuration (environment variables) is the following:

 ```yml
 # Slack endpoint with the authentication token